Soimuen11/FreeWiki/README.md

 ### Fuzzy Finders

-Find can be a slow command
++ Find can be a slow command
  + Use broot instead
- + There's also fzf which is quite popular and can be used together with bfs.
+ + Fzf also is very popular and can be used together with bfs.

 ### Modifying images